-Your child may not learn to read till they are around age 5, but your child is learning from the time they are born.
+Your child may not learn to read until they are around age 5, but your child is learning from the time they are born.
 The foundation of good literacy skills is started while the child is still young.
-Early literacy skills are things like communication, recognition of letters, numbers and words (not reading, but recognizing), storytelling, being able to narrate what was said, or read, learning to rhyme, and recognize sounds.
+Early literacy skills are things like communication, recognition of letters, numbers, and words (not reading, but recognizing), storytelling, being able to narrate what was said, or read, learning to rhyme, and recognize sounds.

 Here are some simple things you can do to teach literacy skills:

 Start at a young age, even infants and toddlers can learn to love books.
 When your child is around 3 or 4 start reading good quality literature to them.
 Some good ones to start with are Charlotte’s Web, Stuart Little, or the Little House Series.
 Reading is such an important tool in a child’s life and can open up a whole new world to a young child.
 Studies have shown that exposing children to reading before preschool greatly improves their academic performance when they start elementary school.

 Don’t feel obligated to buy them though, get in the habit of taking your kids to the library every week (or at least once a month) and checking out great books for kids.
 When they are young they may just look at the pictures.
 They may hold them upside down, or even teeth on them.
 This is okay; the point is getting them in their hands while they are little.

 Talk to your child about letters and words they see every day.

 There are letters and words on road signs, store signs, labels on foods, cover pages on books and magazines.
 Point out the letters and words to your child.
 Look at the EXIT and STOP signs and explain what they mean and how the letters come together to make an important word.

 Say funny phrases like “The man has a fan and a tan” or “The fat cat sat on the hat”.
 Point out the words that rhyme in the phrase, and see if they can come up with one of their own.